Skip to content ↓

 GCSE Art Fine Art offers a wide range of exciting and creative opportunities for all students.

-Students are encouraged to become personally involved with their work and expected to show commitment to their studies, all students keep a working sketchbook.
+Students are encouraged to become personally involved with their work and expected to show commitment to their studies.
+All students keep a working sketchbook.

 Students reflect critically on their own and other people’s work, judging quality, value and meaning.